North Carolina Central University Blog

 Specializations

-Both computer science and information technology contain numerous subfields and specializations, with some overlap between them.
+Both computer science and information technology have subfields and specializations, with some overlap between them.
 Computer scientists and IT professionals can specialize in cybersecurity, software development, and web development.

 However, computer science also includes subfields such as artificial intelligence, machine learning, network architecture, and data science that generally don’t correlate to IT.
 Information technology contains its own unique subfields, including system/network administration and data analytics.